mogad0n/liberta-casa/README.md

-# liberta-casa
+# Liberta Casa

-The goal here is to make the procedure for registration to an ircd absolutely noob friendly whilst still using the services.

-This is the rough procedure.
+This has a series of little enhancements I have taken up as pet projects.

+### Registration Page

+##### Theoreticals

+It includes the following technologies: oragono, flask, a python bot.

+It consists of the following flow.

-1. The user will go to the registration page.
-[Placeholder](https://liberta.casa/register.html).
-They will submit their username and they will type out the password.
-Both of these fields have validation checks dependent on the ircd which are hardcoded.
-Then they shall click on Register.
+1. A user shall go on to the [registration](https://liberta.casa/register.html) (placeholder).
+They will enter the details and click on Register.

-2. That will trigger a POST to the same route. upon detection it will capture the fields and it shall trigger a connection by the bot.
-The bot will connect to the ircd and pass the commands to set it's details based on the username provided using USER and NICK commands.
-If the nick is already in use, the Error code returned will be converted to a username already taken alert on the webpage. prompting them to retry.
-If the nick is not in use then the bot will pass the PRIVMSG to services to `REGISTER password` where the password will be replaced by the one captured by flask webapp.
-The reply code for successful registration shall be checked for and upon recieving it it shall display a message for the user to login using SASL.
+   * The Website is generated using `flask` and the form is generated using `wtforms, flask_wtf`.
+   * It shall capture the username and password entered by the user and POST it to the same route.
+   * The username and password already have validators to ensure they fit within the parameters if the oragono ircd services. eg. NICKLEN 32
+2. The bot will be triggered and it shall carry the information provided as arguments by connecting to the IRCd.
+3. It will use the `USER` ,`NICK ` commands to register the connection on the IRCd then assign the nickname same as that passed on by the flask route.
+   * If the nickname is already in use then the received the `433` code will be captured and translated back to the user as suggestion to retry with a different username and while the password should be discarded?
+   * If the `NICK` command is successful it shall proceed to the next step
+4. Using the `PRIVMSG` command the bot shall register for the user and then ? should it capture the registration success NOTICE from the services to confirm back to the user? are there cases where it may not succeed?
+5. After this the bot shall Die as if it never existed  and the user will be redirected to the page which contains Rules and FAQs about login and features.